Consumer Protection Awards FAQ

 The frequently asked questions below provide some helpful information about the Consumer Protection Awards such as the essential entry requirements, how to apply for an award and the judging process.

 When do nominations open and close?

-Nominations open in the second half of each year.
-Information on the nomination period will be placed on the Consumer Protection Awards home page.
+Nominations open and close in the second half of the year preceding an Awards ceremony.
+Information on the nomination period will be published on the Consumer Protection Awards home page.